ahrm/sioyek-documentation/docs/source/configuration.rst

 :code:`background_color`
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Specifies the background color of the app (this is different from the background color of PDF page, this color is only shown when the displayed page is smaller than the srceen).
+Specifies the background color of the app (this is different from the background color of PDF page which is configured using :ref:`customcolor`, this color is only shown when the displayed page is smaller than the srceen).
 The syntax to set colors is:

 .. code-block:: console